The small village of Terres is situated at 593 m a.s.l. on the right bank of the Tresenga river

 Image gallery: Terres

-The small locality of Terres has more than 300 inhabitants and is situated between the villages of Cunevo and Flavon, in the heart of the high plateau, west of the Noce river.
+The small locality of Terres has more than 300 inhabitants and is situated in the municipality of Contà between the villages of Tuenno and Flavon, in the heart of the high plateau, west of the Noce river.
 The village is nestled among fruit orchards and forests and famous for the cultivation of the exquisite Golden Delicious, Renetta and Red Stark apples.

-Terres is also the starting point of the 2.4 km long tunnel through the accessible for cyclists and pedestrians, leading into the Val di Tovel and the eponymous and famous Lago di Tovel and the spectacular Glare area (average temperature in the tunnel: +10°C).
-Before crossing the tunnel, please check the weather conditions as well as the rules you need to follow for its use.
+Terres is also the starting point of a 2.4 km long tunnel accessible to cyclists and pedestrians, leading into the Val di Tovel, to the eponymous Lago di Tovel and to the spectacular Glare area (average temperature in the tunnel: +10°C).
+Before crossing the tunnel, please check the weather conditions and the rules to observe.